 About

-Sharon is a dance researcher and a former dancer in the field of interdisciplinary performance and movement notations.
-She was awarded a PhD from the Faculty of Arts and Creative Industries at Middlesex University, London UK (2022), researching and creating her own practice of ScreenStage Performance by PaR methodology.
+I completed successfully my PhD from the Faculty of Arts and Creative Industries at Middlesex University London (2023), researching and creating my ScreenStage Performance practice by PaR methodology.

-Sharon is the former Head and artistic director of the School of Dance of the Arts Faculty at the Kibbutzim College, Tel Aviv (2007-2014).
+I was the former Head and artistic director of the School of Dance of the Arts Faculty at the Kibbutzim College, Tel Aviv (2007-2014).
+For many years I've been a physical theatre practitioner, as well as a dancer-researcher of the RikudNetto dance and research group.

 My artistic Practice as Research, ”ScreenStage Performance: Hybridity, Perception and Enstrangement” was supervised by Prof Vida Midgelow and Prof Paul Cobley.
 Held in the Faculty of Arts and Creative Industries at Middlesex University, this research also developed through international inspiring collaborations with artists, performers, scholars and institutions, in the UK, Israel, Poland and Germany.